midweste/zfs-simple-backup-restore/README.md

 --------------------------------------------------
 ```

-## Testing
+## Testing (Vagrant)

-### Non-destructive tests (Vagrant)

-These unit tests mock ZFS commands and are safe to run without ZFS installed.
-We provide a Vagrant workflow that provisions Python and runs the tests for you.
+We provide a single Vagrant workflow that runs both suites: non-destructive first, then destructive.

 Prerequisites:

 - Vagrant
 - VirtualBox (or adjust the provider in `tests/Vagrantfile`)

-Run the tests:
+Run all tests:

 ```bash
 # From the repository root